 Zones aggregates of the CLIs and the reference series are calculated as weighted averages of the corresponding zone member series.

-The components of the CLI are time series which exhibit leading relationship with the reference series (IIP) at turning points.
+The components of the CLI are time series which exhibit leading relationship with the reference series (GDP) at turning points.
 Country CLIs are compiled by combining de-trended smoothed and normalized components.
 The component series for each country are selected based on various criteria such as economic significance; cyclical behaviour; data quality; timeliness and availability.

 Download OECD CLI components and turning points for individual countries and area totals